April 5, 2019

 Whether you’re producing linear entertainment or creating an immersive experience, there are even more options for using your output data.

-- Render layers (Early Access): It’s now easy to organize objects into separate layers within Composure, Unreal Engine’s built-in compositor—similar to a traditional offline workflow.
+- Render layers (Beta): It’s now easy to organize objects into separate layers within Composure, Unreal Engine’s built-in compositor—similar to a traditional offline workflow.
 These layers can then be output from Sequencer and used in a compositing package such as Nuke or After Effects.

 - nDisplay improvements: Creating immersive multi-display experiences such as CAVEs or powerwalls is now more efficient, thanks to the new ability to render different viewports to multiple displays from a single instance of Unreal Engine.
 See the nDisplay documentation for more details.